approach0/docs/src/internals.md

 [leaf_id], [subr_id], [lf_symbol] ... (repeating `n_paths` times)

 ## Posting list compression
 Take in-memory term posting list as example.
-Limited to available consequtive memroy space, we first have to divide a posting list into many trunks. the different fields in a posting list item are extracted to put together and compress with other values from same fields of consecutive values.
+Limited to free continous memroy space, we first have to divide a posting list into many trunks.
+And to achieve good compression rate, we put the values from same field together and compress them.
+Because the same fields of consecutive values is a good input for delta compression.

+The compression takes place like this: First allocate several arrays to store corresponding field values, in term posting list case, there are docID_array, TF_array and pos_array.
+Assuming the number of items in a truck is *n*, then the compressed trunk structure looks like this:

+[n], compressed(docID_array), compressed(TF_array), compressed(pos_array).

+The head value (one byte) is required otherwise at decompression you do not know how many value to extract/decompress.
+And the number of pos_array values to extract/decompress is calucated by summing the TF values.